Warwick-Maths-Society/Warwick-Maths-Society.github.io/_pages/about.md

 <br/>

-### Second Year Essay Archive
+### Essay Archive

 We have compiled a collection of previous essays that you can use for reference.
-You can use it to see past topics covered; to gauge how difficult or accessible topics should be; how long the essay should be; or just to read at leisure to learn about some new maths from other students -- after all, second year essays should be accessible to other second year students.
+You can use it to see past topics covered; to gauge how difficult or accessible topics should be; how long your essay should be; or just to read at leisure to learn about some new maths from other students -- after all, (second year) essays should be accessible to other second year students.

 <br/>